Murder of Carly Ryan

 Carly Ryan (January 31, 1992 – February 20, 2007) was an Australian teenager from Stirling, South Australia, who was lured and murdered by a 50-year-old serial paedophile from Melbourne, Garry Francis Newman.
-Using a fake identity, Newman had posed online as a fictitious 18-year-old boy and had groomed Ryan for over 18 months before eventually meeting and killing her.
+Using a fake identity, Newman had posed online as an 18-year-old boy and had groomed Ryan for over 18 months before eventually meeting and killing her.

 The case, which highlighted the emerging phenomena of catfishing, child grooming, and online predatory behaviour, was unique at the time, given that Ryan was the first person in Australia to be killed by an online predator.
 In the wake of the arrest and trial of Newman, public opinion eventually led to nationwide legal changes, nicknamed "Carly's Law", being made to help protect minors online.

 Background

 Carly Ryan lived in Stirling, South Australia with her mother, Sonya Ryan.
 Approximately 18 months before her death, while using MySpace (and Vampirefreaks.com), she befriended "Brandon Kane", a user who claimed to be a Texas-born teen living in Melbourne who was a musician and had similar taste in music as Ryan.
 Their contact eventually grew into an online and telephone romance.

 In January 2007, Garry Francis Newman, a 50-year-old man who had been using the fictitious Kane persona, travelled from Melbourne posing as "Shane", Kane's father, in order to give Ryan presents from Kane (lingerie and a nurse's outfit).
 After meeting Newman, Ryan’s mother then allowed him to attend her 15th birthday party and stay overnight.
-After a shopping trip together, Newman's increasingly erratic and possessive behaviour at the party, along with inappropriate physical advances (including lying on Ryan's bed while she slept inside it), led Sonya Ryan to ask him to leave the following morning.
+After a shopping trip together, Newman's increasingly erratic and possessive behaviour at the party, along with inappropriate physical advances (including lying on Ryan's bed while she slept on it), led Sonya Ryan to ask him to leave the following morning.
 Subsequently, she began monitoring her daughter's internet usage more closely.

 Later, on 19 February, Ryan left the house for an apparent sleepover with friends, but after not returning the next day, the police were notified.
 The same morning, at Horseshoe Bay in Port Elliot, Ryan's battered and dishevelled body was found floating face-down in the shallow water, and attempts to revive her failed.